xhjkl/flop/README.md

 #### Blips

-A blip is the small text line below a portrait.
-Once at least one peer is live, the self portrait exposes a short composer and sends that text to the connected room.
+A blip is the small text line on a portrait.
+Write it any time; Flop keeps it locally and sends it to peers as direct links come alive.

 #### Closed Room